Jesus answered this question several times.

 Well, the trouble with this line of reasoning is revealed in what happened to Adam next.
 At the time of this command, the command was for every person on the earth - Adam.
 But, what did Adam have to do when Eve came along?
 He had to tell her what God said.
 Now, did Eve say, "Well, He didn't tell me that, He just gave it to you, Adam, so I don't have to pay attention."

 Let's say she took this stand and, for the sake of argument, just pretend that she thought that she was right, just like those Christians today think about themselves and obedience to God's laws.
 When she broke the rule, did God ignore her punishment because she claimed that it was just for Adam?
 Well, she was cursed and kicked out of the Garden.
 Eve wasn't even yet created when God gave the command to Adam, but the consequences of the command applied to her, anyway.
 You know, kind of like the fact that we weren't around back when God gave the commandments to someone else.
-Sounds like we have a flaw in logic here, somewhere.
+Sounds like we have a flaw in someone's logic here, somewhere.

 "Yeah, but that was different."